nathanialaodell/skeetersweeper/README.md

 ### Preamble

 This (work in progress) repo will include function(s) needed to clean state-specific vector control data.

-'Toy data.csv' is available for extremely lightweight example purposes.
+[!CAUTION]
+This package is currently intended for INTERNAL use only and has not been subject to CRAN review.

 ### Sweep_fun

-The primary cleaning function, 'sweep_fun', is broken up into two sections.
-One for abundance datasheet cleaning, and the other for pools.

 The 'sweep' function is a function that takes a raw, potentially messy .csv, .xlsx, or .xls file and both cleans and standardizes species collection and geospatial information.

-The following table describes the functions arguments.
+The following table describes the function's arguments.

 | Argument | Description |
 |----------------------|-------------------------------------------------|